playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-introduction/index.md

 # Conclusion

-If your datapack hasn't worked first try &mdash; don't worry!
+If your data pack hasn't worked first try &mdash; don't worry!
 There are a lot of steps here, and the slightest typo or misplacement will cause Minecraft to completely ignore your code altogether.
 If you're ever stuck and can't find the issue, the [Unicorn Utterances discord](https://discord.gg/FMcvc6T) is a great place to ask for help!

 So far, we've covered the basics of data packs and how to write them &mdash; but there's a lot more to get into.
-Next, we'll start writing conditional behavior using block positions, entity selectors, and scoreboard data!
+Next, we'll start writing conditional behavior using block positions and entity selectors!